ACE inhibitor: Mechanism of action

 ACE inhibitors reduce the activity of the renin–angiotensin–aldosterone system (RAAS) as the primary etiologic (causal) event in the development of hypertension in people with diabetes mellitus, as part of the insulin-resistance syndrome or as a manifestation of renal disease.

 Renin–angiotensin–aldosterone system

 The renin–angiotensin–aldosterone system is a major blood pressure regulating mechanism.
 Markers of electrolyte and water imbalance in the body such as hypotension, low distal tubule sodium concentration, decreased blood volume and high sympathetic tone trigger the release of the enzyme renin from the cells of juxtaglomerular apparatus in the kidney.

 Renin activates a circulating liver derived prohormone angiotensinogen by proteolytic cleavage of all but its first ten amino acid residues known as angiotensin I. ACE (angiotensin converting enzyme) then removes a further two residues, converting angiotensin I into angiotensin II.
 ACE is found in the pulmonary circulation and in the endothelium of many blood vessels.
-The system increases blood pressure by increasing the amount of salt and water the body retains, although angiotensin is also very good at causing the blood vessels to tighten (a potent vasoconstrictor).
+The system increases blood pressure by increasing the amount of salt and water the body retains.
+Angiotensin II is also a potent vasoconstrictor.